nickluong-dev/serverless-shoe-store/README.md

 # Serverless Project

 ## About
-This is a fully serverless project!
+This is a fully serverless project for my Serverless Cloud and Microservices class.
 The project is hosted using a S3 bucket with CloudFront.
 The user requests are managed through AWS's API Gateway and Lambda.
 User data along with the inventory is stored using RDS (MySQL) and DynamoDB.
 Once an order is placed, SES (Simple Email Service) is triggered to alert the admin (owner) of product purchase.